 He knew very well that he neither had the charisma or the following of NTR or the enormous political history of Congress to get through into politics when he came to cross-roads with extra-parliamentary forces like CBN.
 I would not totally agree and neither would he that it was totally in public interest he did all that he did.
 The reason I like the guy is he took public interest along with his personal goals to carve an undeniable niche for himself.

 I remember feeling good about Hyderabad each time I came down from Bangalore, something new, something fresh.
 I remember the way he has taken AP from a dot on the map to the notice of bigwigs in the financial hubs of the world.
 I remember the discipline he brought in the govt. offices... unbelievable.
 For the first time in life govt. employees were actually working, things were getting done.
 I saw that clear change because it was about the same period was running around for some certificates and stuff and was shocked to see prompt responses, things that actually took days and months were actually getting done.
 The staff are actually found in the seats when we approach them..
 For the first time, I witnessed a politician who actually worked and made people work.. and needless to say, fell in love with him and also I revel in the fact that our birthdays are just 2 days apart, maybe the planetary power or something but something really clicks.

-He is cunning, fine but without that he wont survive in that place.
+He is cunning, fine (maybe it is essential) but without that he wont survive in that place.